MarkMoHR/Handwriting-Number-Classification/README.md

 ## 3. Implementation Procedure
 1. Find the 4 vertices of the paper
 1. Modify the paper into a standard A4 paper
-1. Segmentation of the numbers:
+1. Segmentation of the numbers in order:
     - Convert into binary image
     - Implement dilation to thicken the number
     - Divide the source image into line item (divide numbers each line)